Difference Between Lavatory and Restroom

 3. The use of the term, Lavatory is quite less abundant in the market today.
 On the other hand, the terms like restroom, which is sometimes also referred to as loo in England, are used in abundance.

-4. A lavatory usually possesses a hand basin, toilets, changing rooms, Baby facilities, and bathing facilities as well.
+4. A lavatory possesses a hand basin, toilets, changing rooms, Baby facilities, and bathing facilities as well.
 However, it is also called a washroom.
 On the Other hand, restrooms are not as well maintained or equipped as Lavatory.
-They usually have urinals and hand basins.
+They have urinals and hand basins.
 Normally the changing or bathing facilities are not included.

 5. The existence of the term Lavatory can be traced back to American origin.
 On the other hand, the existence of the term Restroom can be traced back to French and British origin.

-6. The majority of lavatory usually are unattended.
+6. The majority of lavatory are unattended.
 They might have a grooming service, attendant, or a janitor.
 On the other hand, there is a fair chance that restrooms may or may not possess an attendant.

 Difference Between Lavatory and Restroom